A Breakdown: Is the ‘Credit/No Credit’ Grading System for You

 - Clicking the “Credit/No Credit Grade Mode Option” link in the Academic Tools portlet.

-- Change your grade mode for any of your spring courses to the other grade mode, by clicking the radio button next to the “Alternate Grade Mode (Credit/No Credit)” underneath the course(s).
+- Change your grade mode for any of your spring courses to the other grade mode, by clicking the button next to the “Alternate Grade Mode (Credit/No Credit)” underneath the course(s).

 - Then click “Update Grade Mode” for each course you change.